Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

 #### Mathematics

 - E. 02.
 Names of the basics elements in matematics in Breton.
     - Description:
     - Link to this file:

+#### Pronunciation in Phonetical Alphabet International (PAI)

+- E. 03.
+Retranscription of the breton numbers into PAI.
+    - Description:
+    - Link to this file: